 These recommended elective courses are intended to meet the entry-level educational requirements for students who want to pursue a career in public accounting.
 Students in the public accounting path are encouraged to complete MNGT 3420 Legal Aspects of Business Management as a business elective.
 Those planning to take the Certified Public Accountant (CPA) examination in Alabama must complete an additional 28 semester hours of course work beyond the requirements for the B.S.
 B.A. degree in accounting at AUM.
 Students may fulfill these additional course requirements either through undergraduate courses or through the M.B.A. program.
-Requirements to take the CPA exam for Alabama are on the Alabama State Board of Public Accountancy Web site: www.alabamaadministrativecode. state.al.us/docs/acc/4ACC.RTF.
+Requirements to take the CPA exam for Alabama are on the Alabama State Board of Public Accountancy website: www.asbpa.alabama.gov.
 Those planning to take the CPA examination for another state should contact the appropriate board or department in that state to determine the requirements.